Big Tech wants to build the ‘metaverse.’ What on Earth does that mean?

 - Will the metaverse actually happen?

-- Then, why are companies doing this?
+- So why are companies doing this?

 What is the metaverse?

 The term was coined by writer Neal Stephenson in the 1992 dystopian novel “Snow Crash.”
 In it, the metaverse refers to an immersive digital environment where people interact as avatars.
-The prefix “meta” means beyond and “verse,” refers to the universe.
+The prefix “meta” means beyond and “verse” refers to the universe.
 Tech companies use the word to describe what comes after the Internet, which may or may not be reliant on VR glasses.

 Think of it as an embodied Internet that you’re inside of rather than looking at.
-This digital realm wouldn’t be limited to devices: avatars could walk around in cyberspace similar to how people maneuver the physical world, allowing users to interact with people on the other side of the planet as if they’re in the same room.
+This digital realm wouldn’t be limited to devices: Avatars could walk around in cyberspace similar to how people maneuver the physical world, allowing users to interact with people on the other side of the planet as if they’re in the same room.

-But for a robust virtual universe, everyone needs to want and be able to afford VR headsets.
-The tech would need to be stylish and minimal enough to interest more people and sophisticated enough to work seamlessly.
+But for a robust virtual universe, everyone needs to want and afford VR headsets.
+The technology would need to be stylish and minimal enough to interest more people and sophisticated enough to work seamlessly.
 That hasn’t happened yet.

-Nimble wireless headsets, like Facebook’s Oculus Quest, take a hit on image quality, while Bulky VR goggles, like the HTC Vive Pro 2, enable more computing power with their wires.
-Facebook’s Oculus Quest 2 is among the most affordable at $299, while HTC’s new Vive Pro 2 headset starts at $799 plus the cost of controllers.
+Nimble wireless headsets, like Facebook’s Oculus Quest 2, take a hit on image quality, while bulky VR goggles, like the HTC Vive Pro 2, enable more computing power with their wires.
+Facebook’s Oculus Quest 2 is among the most affordable at $299, while the HTC Vive Pro 2 headset starts at $799 plus the cost of controllers.

 How does the metaverse work?